terminalofcats/terminal/docs/api/README.md

 If you encounter missing service modules:

-1. Verify the service is installed with its extras: `pip install pipecat-ai[service-name]`
+1. Verify the service is installed with its extras: `pip install Cat-Terminal-ai[service-name]`
 2. Check the build logs for import errors
 3. Ensure the service module is properly initialized in the package
 4. Run `./rtd-test.py` to test in an isolated environment matching ReadTheDocs